-Syllabi have been called many things: contracts, permanent records, learning tools.
-They can also be like a handshake or a first impression.
 A syllabus is your students' first interaction with you as their instructor.
 What impression do you want to leave with them?
 Whether it is intended or not, the quality of the syllabus is a fairly reliable indicator of the quality of teaching and learning that will take place in a course (Woolcock, 2005).
 Therefore, it benefits instructors to make the effort to construct a high-quality syllabus.
 The results of that effort can benefit the instructor as well as his or her students.
 The first things you must decide before mindfully designing your syllabus are the purposes you want to achieve with this document.
 Integrating the information from each of the purposes will lead to a more robust and quality syllabus that will meet multiple needs, i.e. for department records, clarifying student expectations, etc.

-Contract—Makes the Rules Clear
+Course Expectations—Makes the Rules Clear

 Sets forth what is expected to happen during the semester